maziac/DeZog/documentation/Usage.md

 Sometimes it works but sometimes ZEsarUX will not connect.
 You might get an error like "ZEsarUX did not communicate!" in vscode.

-Now start z80-debug by pressing the green arrow in the debug pane (make sure that you chose the right debugger, i.e. "Z80 Debug").
+Now start DeZog by pressing the green arrow in the debug pane (make sure that you chose the right debugger, i.e. "Z80 Debug").

-z80-debug will now
+DeZog will now

 - open the socket connection to ZEsarUX
 - instruct ZEsarUX to load the nex, snapshot file or tap file
 - set breakpoints (if there are breakpoints set in vscode)
 - put ZEsarUX into step mode ('enter-cpu-step') and stop/break the just started assembler program

-z80-debug/vscode will now display the opcode of the current PC (program counter) in the right position in your .asm file.
+DeZog/vscode will now display the opcode of the current PC (program counter) in the right position in your .asm file.
 At the left side you see the disassembly and the registers in the VARIABLES section and the call stack in the CALL STACK section.